open-goal/jak-project/README.md

   "decompile_code": false, // change this to false, don't decompile code
 ```

-Place a copy of the game's files in `iso_data` (on Windows, make a `jak1` subfolder and place the files there), then run the decompiler with the `scripts/shell/decomp.sh` (Linux) or `scripts/batch/decomp-jak1.bat` (Windows) script.
+Place a copy of the game's files in `iso_data/jak1/`, then run the decompiler with the `scripts/shell/decomp.sh` (Linux) or `scripts/batch/decomp-jak1.bat` (Windows) script.

 ### Build Game
-Run the OpenGOAL compiler `build/goalc/goalc`, or use one of the `gc` scripts.
+Run the OpenGOAL compiler `out/build/goalc/goalc` (keep in mind that the build directories may vary by system, on Windows the equivalent is similar to `out/build/Release/bin/goalc`), or use one of the `gc` scripts.
 Enter `(mi)` to build the `"iso"` target, which contains everything we have placed in the build system so far.

 ### Run Game
-In a separate terminal, start the runtime with `build/game/gk -fakeiso -debug`.
-Then, in the OpenGOAL window, run `(mi)` to create the data for the game and give the REPL information for running code, `(lt)` to connect, `(lg)` to load the game engine and `(test-play)` to start the game engine.
-If it all works right, it will look something like this:
+In a separate terminal, start the runtime with `out/build/game/gk -boot -fakeiso -debug`, or instead run the `gk-display.bat` script (Windows).
+The game should boot up automatically!
+If you want to connect the REPL to the live game and use it for inspecting code or changing things around, rhen, in the OpenGOAL compiler window (REPL), run `(mi)` to create the data for the game and give the REPL information for running code and `(lt)` to connect.
+If you want to start the runtime but not boot up the game, remove the `-boot` argument or run the regular `gk.bat` script, and after connecting to the runtime from the REPL, run `(lg)` to load the game engine and `(test-play)` to start it.
+Assuming it all works right, it will look something like this:
 ```
 g > (lt)
 [Listener] Socket connected established! (took 0 tries).
 Waiting for version...